ihhub/fheroes2/docs/README_android.md

 Install the fheroes2.apk to your device running Android.
 You need to have set the necessary permissions on your device to do this.

 fheroes2 requires the data files from the original Heroes of Might and Magic II.
+If you do not have the original game you can download a demo version of the game from https://archive.org/download/HeroesofMightandMagicIITheSuccessionWars_1020/h2demo.zip

 From your original Heroes 2 installation copy the directories named "DATA", "MAPS", "ANIM" and "MUSIC" into the "internalStorage:Android/data/org.fheroes2/files/" folder.